 Master’s in Information Systems Technology Degree Overview (MSIST)

-A Master’s degree in this STEM field prepares you to excel in the growing technology sector as a developer, product manager, web production specialist, or in another integral role.
-The graduate program nurtures your critical thinking, increases science literacy, encourages innovation, and opens the door to opportunities in computer systems technologies from information analysts, programmers, software engineering, cybersecurity specialties, and others.
+A master’s degree in this STEM field prepares you to excel in the growing technology sector as a developer, product manager, web production specialist, or in another integral role.
+The graduate program nurtures your critical thinking, increases data science literacy and systems analysis, encourages innovation, and opens opportunities in computer science and computer systems technologies from information analysts, programmers, software engineering, cybersecurity specialties, and others.

-With your bachelor’s degree you’re already seen as someone quite knowledgeable in the field, and earning your master’s degree will confirm and validate that you are indeed an subject matter expert in information systems technology.
+With your bachelor’s degree you’re already seen as someone quite knowledgeable in the field, and earning your master’s degree will confirm and validate that you are indeed a subject matter expert in information systems technology.
+As a graduate student, you will gain valuable skills in information science, data analytics, business intelligence, and other expertise relevant in today's dynamic and ever-changing digital landscape.
 This, in turn, can open doors to new, more lucrative, opportunities in your organization and push you closer to achieving your career goals.

 Online or On-Campus Courses